danilo-pimentel/TennisCourt/README.md

 # Business Requirements

-- ProcessReservation:
+- Process Reservation:
 Creation of the actual Reservation with the attributes from Reservation Model.

-- CancelReservation:
+- Cancel Reservation:
 Cancellation of the Reservation, using the RefundValue.

-- RescheduleReservation:
+- Reschedule Reservation:
 Reschedule the reservation to a new date when there's no schedule set.

-- GetReservation:
+- Get Reservation:
 Gets the Reservation details.

 # Technical requirements